-Subresultants are typically expressed in the form of determinental polynomials.
-It is because determinental polynomials possess nice algebraic structures, which often bring lots of convenience for theoretical development and subsequent applications.
-Thus people constructed various types of determinental polynomial formulas for subresultants in power basis, including the Sylvester-type\cite{sylvester1853,li2006}, B\'ezout-type\cite{houwang2000}, Barnett-type\cite{barnett1983,diaz2002} and other variants \cite{diaz2004various}.
-Following this approach, we develop a determinental polynomial formula of subresultants for several univariate polynomials in Newton basis, which is called the generalized companion subresultant and we show that the formulated subresultant is equivalent to the one developed in \cite{h1989,hong2021subresultant}.
+Subresultant polynomials are usually expressed in the form of determinant polynomials.
+This choice is because determinant polynomials exhibit nice algebraic properties, greatly facilitating theoretical developments and subsequent practical applications.
+Consequently, people have developed various formulas in the form of determinant polynomials for subresultant polynomials in power basis, including the Sylvester type (\citet{sylvester1853,li2006}), B\'ezout type (\citet{houwang2000}), Barnett type (\citet{barnett1983,diaz2002}), and other variants (\citet{diaz2004various}).
+Following this approach, we develop a determinant polynomial formula for subresultant polynomials of multiple univariate polynomials in Newton basis.